RonBulaon/PeopleCounter/README.md

 In response to social distancing measures during COVID-19 pandemic, it has been imposed to limit the number of people in almost every location and educational institutions are not exempted to it.
 Hence the idea of counting the actual number of people inside the building became a requirement.

-On each of library entrances (where I currently work), there are counters at the gate that logs each entry and exits.
+On each of library entrances (where I currently work), there are counters at the gate that logs each entries and exits.
 From these logs, reports are generated on a regular basis (monthly).
 However, this solution does not provide a live counter that can be viewed and monitored on a near real-time basis.
 <br />

 ## The idea

 Despite of having a simple requirement, I realized that none of the vendors we have can provide exactly what need.
 Not to mention the very high cost that comes with the solution.

-In this regard, we decided to create our own solution.
-After checking our gate counters, I realized that there's a configuration to send the current count to a server via HTTP, however is it not being utilized.
-We played around the newly found feature/setting and set it to send update every 1 second to emulate near real-time couting.
+We decided to create our own solution.
+After checking our gate counters, we found a feature that we can use to send the current count to a server via HTTP, however is it not being utilized.
+We played around the newly found feature/setting and set it to send update every 10000 millisecond to emulate near real-time couting.

 <br />